-Despite the various incarnations, the plot is basically the same: Kong (conceived and created by American filmmaker Merian C. Cooper and using the name given to him by the inhabitants of "Skull Island" in the Indian Ocean) lives among other oversized animals such as a plesiosaur, pterosaurs, other dinosaurs and huge insects.
-An American film crew, led by Carl Denham, captures Kong and takes him to New York City to be exhibited as the "Eighth Wonder of the World."
+Despite the various incarnations, the plot is basically the same: Kong (conceived and created by American filmmaker Merian C. Cooper and using the name given to him by the inhabitants of “Skull Island” in the Indian Ocean) lives among other over-sized animals such as plesiosaurs, pterosaurs, other dinosaurs and huge insects.
+Americans capture Kong and take him to New York City to be exhibited as the “Eighth Wonder of the World.”

-Commissioning a military escort from Vietnam (where by this time the war is coming to a close),brings a macho dimension to the picture, as well.
-In charge of this group is the perpetually angry Col. Preston Packard (played by the perpetually angry Samuel L. Jackson, "I Am Not Your Negro," "xXx: Return of Xander Cage"), while suave British intelligence agent James Conrad (Tom Hiddleston, "High Rise," but better known as the best villain "Loki" in the Marvel universe) and pinko war photographer Mason Weaver (Brie Larson, "Free Fire" and an Academy Award winner for "Room") tag along.
+Commissioning a military escort from Vietnam (where by this time the war is coming to a close), brings a macho dimension to the picture, as well.
+In charge of this group is the perpetually angry Col. Preston Packard (played by the perpetually angry Samuel L. Jackson, “The Hateful Eight”), while suave British intelligence agent James Conrad (Tom Hiddleston, “High-Rise,” but better known as the best villain, “Loki,” in the Marvel universe) and pinko war photographer Mason Weaver (Academy Award winner Brie Larson, “Room”) tag along.

-Marlow has been living with a tribe of silent members who were chased inside a fenced village for obvious reasons,but when Kong came along, he acted as a balance, wiping out the skullcrawlers and keeping the peace.
-Unfortunately, the crazed Packard is intent on revenge against the simian (since Kong Inadvertently killed a lot of his troops and all).
-He loads up on explosives and 50-calibre machine guns, et al) and attempts to wipe the beast, which would in turn, wipe out the humans on the island.
-So, it comes down to these two bodies fighting over Kong while he is fighting the "big one," or the mother of all skullcrawlers.
+Marlow has been living with a tribe of silent members who were chased inside a fenced village for obvious reasons, but when Kong came along, he acted as a balance, wiping out those pesky “skullwalkers” and keeping the peace.
+Unfortunately, the crazed Packard is intent on revenge against the simian (since, you know, Kong inadvertently killed a lot of his troops and all).
+He loads up on explosives and 50-caliber machine guns, et al. and attempts to kill the beast, which would in turn, result in the deaths of the humans on the island.
+So, it comes down to these two bodies fighting over Kong, while the mighty ape is fighting the “big one,” or the mother of all “skullcrawlers.”

-The special effects are also quite well done (thanks to Chris Brenczewski, "Jurassic World" and the upcoming "Geostorm") and the monsters are easily the best part of this motion picture.
-Human characters are not as impressive with only Reilly and Jackson (who does gets to shout his catch phrase "motherf**ker!" by the way) getting the best of the lines written by Dan Gilroy, Max Borenstein and Derek Connolly.
+The special effects are also quite well done (thanks to Chris Brenczewski, “Jurassic World” and the upcoming "Geostorm") and the monsters whipped up by the Industrial Light and Magic folks are easily the best part of this motion picture.
+Human characters are not as impressive with only Reilly and Jackson (who gets to shout his catch phrase “motherf**ker!” by the way) getting the best of the lines written by Dan Gilroy, Max Borenstein and Derek Connolly.

-It's not a planet of the ape, but it is worth enough fun and monkey business to spend a few hours on a Saturday with the gorilla your dreams (sorry about all of that) or at least until "Beauty and the Beast" is released.
+It’s not a planet of the ape, but "Kong: Skull Island" is worth enough fun and monkey business to spend a few hours on a Saturday with the gorilla your dreams (sorry about all of that) or at least until “Beauty and the Beast” is released.